 While a formal evaluation survey was not conducted, verbal feedback from participants at the two workshops held at Chickadee Farm was very positive.
 Participants were strongly engaged and appreciative of both the demonstrations and the grower Q&A panel.
 The 35 participants are not represented in the above count as we did not formally evaluate them.

-All participants in the seed training program verbally reported increasing their skills and knowledge on seed production and seven of them indicated so on the end-of-course evaluation (the evaluation results can be viewed here).
+Outcomes of the seed training program include all participants reporting increasing their skills and knowledge on seed production and seven of them indicated so on the end-of-course evaluation (the evaluation results can be viewed here).
 Of the participants, four reported starting or increasing their commercial production of seed and two others reported their interest in doing so in the future.
 The other four participants all indicated a likelihood to start, continue or increase non-commercial seed production.
 There was also strong interest shown by all in plant breeding and regional varietal adaptation.
 All participants showed a continued commitment to organic agriculture and the course provided them with new strategies to manage seed production organically including organic soil, weed, pest and disease management.

 The seed threshing and cleaning workshop that was held as part of this course yet open to the public had a strong showing of local growers who were engaged in learning what tools, equipment and strategies they would need to incorporate organic commercial specialty seed production into their operations.
-Unfortunately we did not survey participants but verbal feedback indicated this information was very well received and would likely encourage some participants to start or increase their own seed production.
+Unfortunately, we did not survey participants but verbal feedback indicated this information was very well received and very likely encouraged some participants to improve, start or increase their own seed production.

 These results of this course and workshops will likely contribute to agricultural sustainability through 1) an increased number of organic seed producers, 2) seed producers being more efficient and profitable and 3) an increased number of growers adapting varieties to their local conditions.